-Data ethics are a high priority at team.blue, and we are committed to comply with all rules and regulations regarding data ethics.
+Data ethics are a high priority at team.blue, and we are committed through internal guidelines and policies.
 As an incorporated part of the normal business operations, we make sure this is reflected in our internal policies and procedures and is communicated clearly to all our employees.